 Annual leave remaining per each Customer Service team member

-You can also click on any individual employee to see their full year’s calendar, an overview of how much leave they’ve taken, and what kind of leave it was.
+You can also click on any individual employee to see their full year’s calendar, an overview of how much leave they’ve taken, and what type of leave it was.

 With Timetastic, you can easily see the time off remaining for each team member, days taken for the year, etc.